cocos/cocos-docs/en/render-pipeline/custom-pipeline.md

 The interface and naming are not yet stable and are not recommended for use in formal projects.
 Currently, only the web side is supported.

-The interface to the **custom rendering pipeline** is located in `cocos/core/pipeline/custom/pipeline.ts`
+The interface of the **custom rendering pipeline** is located in `cocos/core/pipeline/custom/pipeline.ts`

 ## Overview